ronnieholm/Bugfree.NemLogIn/README.md

 ![Home](docs/Home.png)

-Following the "Goto page requirering authentication" link causes the OIOSAML.Net library to take over.
+Following the "Goto page requiring authentication" link causes the OIOSAML.Net library to take over.
 It redirects the user's browser to a NemLog-in identity provider (IdP), or in case of multiple providers presents the user with a list of IdPs to choose from.

-On successful authentication with an IdP, the user's browser is redirected back to https://oiosaml-net.dk:20002/RequiresAuthentication, the page originally requirering authentication, listing each SAML assertion returned by the IdP:
+On successful authentication with an IdP, the user's browser is redirected back to https://oiosaml-net.dk:20002/RequiresAuthentication, the page originally requiring authentication, listing each SAML assertion returned by the IdP:

 ![Requires authentication](docs/RequiresAuthentication.png)